Metaverse-Colab-for-Fusion-Energy/FreeCAD-Omniverse/README.md

 # FreeCAD Connector for NVIDIA Omniverse
 This software makes CAD geometry created on FreeCAD available on NVIDIA Omniverse in STEP and USD formats.

-This has been tested for Windows devices (Win 10 & 11) running FreeCAD 0.20 and 0.21, with both local and remote Omniverse Nucleus setups, using Omniverse Connect Sample 202.0.
+## System requirements (what we have tested this to work on)
+- OS: Windows 10 and 11
+- FreeCAD: 0.20, 0.21.1, 0.21.2
+- Nucleus: Local and remote
+- Omniverse Connect Sample: 202.0
 ---

 ## Installation